Feb 01, 2013

 Community Service Spotlight

 NATIONAL REPORT -- Giving back through community service efforts and charity donations is a positive force that keeps many retailers and suppliers of this industry moving ahead.
-On a regular basis, Convenience Store News will highlight these philanthropic efforts in this special section.
+On a regular basis, Convenience Store News highlights these philanthropic efforts in this special section.
 Here are the latest company spotlights:

-The BP Fueling Communities program provides grants to local organizations that are nominated by BP's Branded Marketers to support the communities in which they do business.
-The program gives back to local organizations that support education, youth, health, food and housing.
+Fueling Communities provides grants to local organizations that are nominated by BP Branded Marketers to support the communities in which they do business.
+The program allows local marketers to support organizations that focus on health, education, youth, food and housing to spread charity and goodwill, among neighborhoods in need.

 570 Lake Cook Rd, Suite 310